-For such purpose, the buyer shall notify the target that it has completed the acquisition of at least 90% of the target's capital stock within 30 days upon completing the acquisition.
+For this purpose, the buyer must notify the target company that it has completed the acquisition of at least 90% of its capital stock within 30 days of completing the acquisition.

-Within the following six months, the buyer may submit an offer to the target's remaining minority shareholders, for a consideration in cash or in buyer's capital stock or bonds.
+The buyer may submit an offer to the target company's remaining minority shareholders within the following six months, for consideration in cash or in buyer's capital stock or bonds.
 The consideration must be grounded in a report issued by an independent chartered accountant, which will then be deposited in the commercial registry office and in both companies' registered offices.

-The acquisition becomes effective with the registration of the takeover bid with the relevant commercial registry office and the publication of such registration, which can only be made after a deposit, by the acquirer, of the consideration offered for the acquisition of the target's remaining capital stock.
+The acquisition becomes effective with the registration of the takeover bid with the relevant commercial registry office and the publication of the registration, which can only be made after a deposit by the acquirer of the consideration offered for the target's remaining capital stock.

-Minority shareholders are granted a reciprocal right to demand the shareholder who acquired at least 90% of the target's capital stock to purchase their shares in a case where the shareholder did not make the offer to squeeze out the minority shareholders described above.
+Minority shareholders are granted a reciprocal right to demand the shareholder who acquired at least 90% of the target's capital stock to purchase their shares in a case where the shareholder did not make the offer to squeeze out the minority shareholders described earlier.
+Conversely, listed companies have a specific legal framework regarding the squeeze-out procedure, which differs substantially from the regime referred to previously.

-Conversely, listed companies have a specific legal framework regarding the squeeze-out procedure, which differs substantially from the regime referred to above.
+The squeeze-out right applies following a general public takeover bid (either voluntary or mandatory) subject to:

-The squeeze-out right applies following a general public takeover bid (either voluntary or mandatory) subject to (i) the offeror holding at least 90% of the voting rights of the target (directly or indirectly, pursuant to Article 20 of the PSC, which establishes the rules on the aggregation of voting rights) and (ii) the acceptance level of the takeover bid of at least 90% of the voting rights to which the takeover bid was addressed.
+- the offeror holding at least 90% of the voting rights of the target company (directly or indirectly, pursuant to Article 20 of the PSC, which establishes the rules on the aggregation of voting rights); and - the acceptance level of the takeover bid of at least 90% of the voting rights the takeover bid addressed.